li-lab-genetics/MetaSTAARlite-Tutorial/README.md

 * `MetaSTAARlite_Gene_Centric_Coding_Long_Masks.r` performs gene-centric noncoding meta-analysis for some specific long masks, and might require larger memory compared to `MetaSTAARlite_Gene_Centric_Coding.r`.
 There are 8 jobs using this script. <br>
 * `MetaSTAARlite_Gene_Centric_ncRNA.r` performs gene-centric noncoding meta-analysis for ncRNA genes across the genome.
 There are 222 jobs using this script. <br>
 * `MetaSTAARlite_Gene_Centric_ncRNA_Long_Masks.r` performs gene-centric noncoding meta-analysis for some specific long masks, and might require larger memory compared to `MetaSTAARlite_Gene_Centric_ncRNA`.
 There is 1 job using this script.
-#### Input: aGDS files and variant summary statistics files from Step 2.3 for each participating study.
+#### Input: Variant summary statistics files from Step 2.3 for each participating study.
 For more details, please see the R scripts.
 #### Output: 387 Rdata files with the user-defined names for protein-coding genes and 223 Rdata files with the user-defined names for ncRNA genes.

+### Step C: Custom mask meta-analysis
+#### Script: <a href="MetaSTAARlite_Custom_Mask.r">**MetaSTAARlite_Custom_Mask.r**</a>
+Perform meta-analysis for user-defined custom masks of rare variants using the MetaSTAARlite package. <br>
+#### Input: Variant summary statistics files from Step 2.C for each participating study.
+For more details, please see the R script.
+#### Output: Rdata files with the user-defined names for custom masks.
+Note: Users may want to perform parallel computation by splitting the analysis of custom masks into multiple jobs.

 ## Summarization and visualization of association analysis results using MetaSTAARliteSummary
 ### Step 5.0 (Optional): Select independent variants from a known variants list to be used in conditional meta-analysis